No “must sees” tickets? Try these alternatives.

 Posted on Apr 13, 2016 in Arts and History, On your own

-Can you guess how many churches are there in Rome?
+[revised January 2025] Can you guess how many churches are there in Rome?
 Nobody really knows, but rumours say more than 900 (and nobody has seen them all, despite what they say!)
-The problem is that you don’t have enough time to visit them all and they all contain incredible treasures, from a fascinating crypt to a masterpiece […]
+The problem is that you don’t have enough time to visit them all and most of them contain incredible treasures, from a fascinating […]